-Norway has many toll roads, but most are quite inexpensive, and you don't even need to slow down to pay.
-Find out more about AutoPASS if you're planning to drive in Norway.
+Norway has many toll roads, but most are quite inexpensive, and you don’t even need to slow down to pay.
+Read more about invoicing and how to register your car.

 Understanding the language will help you along a great deal, not least due to the sympathy you'll elicit from the locals, who are only too happy to help a visitor out.
 This list will give you a firm foundation.

 No = Nei

 Hello = Hallo

 Station = Stasjon

 Airport = Flyplass